freeCodeCamp/chapter/README.md

 ## Contributing

-* You should [join our Discord server](https://discord.gg/PXqYtEh) to get connected with people interested in this project and to be aware of our future announcements.
+* You should [join our Discord server](https://discord.gg/PXqYtEh) to get connected and follow announcements.
 * Please read the [**suggested steps to contribute code to the Chapter project**](CONTRIBUTING.md) before creating issues, forking, or submitting any pull requests.

 ## License